botforge-robotics/nav2_mission_planner/README.md

 > See the example localization launch file below for a complete implementation.

 > **💡 Note:** The Mission Planner app can pass custom parameters to these launch files (e.g., map paths, use_sim_time, etc.) via the LaunchWithArgs service.
 Make sure your launch files accept the parameters you want to configure from the app.

-Make sure these files run **stand-alone** and include the complete Nav2 navigation stack before hooking them into the Mission Planner.

 </details>